The answer is simple: Shopify is one of the safest, most popular ecommerce platforms in the world.

 Let’s put that question to bed by confirming once and for all that yes, Shopify is safe.
 Shopify is the probably safest ecommerce platform to launch your business by almost every measure.
 In this article, we cover the most important aspects of security from an e-commerce business owner’s perspective.

-Shopify keeps its platform (and by extension, your store) safe by:
+Shopify keeps its ecommerce platform (and by extension, your store) safe by:

 - Offering white hat hackers bounties for finding security loopholes or bugs